awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 If you create or edit the agent configuration file manually, you can give it any name\.
 For simplicity in troubleshooting, we recommend that you name it `/opt/aws/amazon-cloudwatch-agent/etc/amazon-cloudwatch-agent.json` on a Linux server and `$Env:ProgramData\Amazon\AmazonCloudWatchAgent\amazon-cloudwatch-agent.json` on servers running Windows Server\.
 After you have created the file, you can copy it to other servers where you want to install the agent\.

-## CloudWatch Agent Configuration File: Agent Section<a name="CloudWatch-Agent-Configuration-File-Agentsection"></a>
+## CloudWatch agent configuration file: Agent section<a name="CloudWatch-Agent-Configuration-File-Agentsection"></a>

 The `agent` section can include the following fields\.
 The wizard doesn't create an `agent` section\.
 Instead, the wizard omits it and uses the default values for all fields in this section\.
 + `metrics_collection_interval` – Optional\.
 Specifies how often all metrics specified in this configuration file are to be collected\.
 You can override this value for specific types of metrics\.

   This value is specified in seconds\.
 For example, specifying 10 sets metrics to be collected every 10 seconds, and setting it to 300 specifies metrics to be collected every 5 minutes\.

   If you set this value below 60 seconds, each metric is collected as a high\-resolution metric\.
-For more information about high\-resolution metrics, see [High\-Resolution Metrics](publishingMetrics.md#high-resolution-metrics)\.
+For more information about high\-resolution metrics, see [High\-resolution metrics](publishingMetrics.md#high-resolution-metrics)\.

   The default value is 60\.
 + `region` – Specifies the Region to use for the CloudWatch endpoint when an Amazon EC2 instance is being monitored\.
 The metrics collected are sent to this Region, such as `us-west-1`\.
 If you omit this field, the agent sends metrics to the Region where the Amazon EC2 instance is located\.

   If you are monitoring an on\-premises server, this field isn't used, and the agent reads the Region from the `AmazonCloudWatchAgent` profile of the AWS configuration file\.
 + `credentials` – Specifies an IAM role to use when sending metrics and logs to a different AWS account\.
 If specified, this field contains one parameter, `role_arn`\.
   + `role_arn` – Specifies the Amazon Resource Name \(ARN\) of an IAM role to use for authentication when sending metrics and logs to a different AWS account\.
-For more information, see [Sending Metrics and Logs to a Different Account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
+For more information, see [Sending metrics and logs to a different account](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-send-to-different-AWS-account)\.
 + `debug` – Optional\.
 Specifies running the CloudWatch agent with debug log messages\.
 The default value is `false`\.
 + `logfile` – Specifies the location where the CloudWatch agent writes log messages\.
 If you specify an empty string, the log goes to stderr\.
 If you don't specify this option, the default locations are the following:
   + Linux: `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log`